 “Good luck, Amanda.
 Having a publisher to deal with marketing and publicity is wonderful in concept, but remember that no one loves your book as much as you do.
 My publisher Harper sent me on tours and launched plenty of great marketing initiatives, and they have been terrifically supportive of The Art of Racing in the Rain.
 But having done this before, I wanted to do more; after Harper was finished, I stayed on the road, pretty much non-stop, for the first 2-1/2 years after publication, much of it at my own expense and with me doing all the organizing.
 And now, nearly three years after publication, I still spend hours a week attending to business, e-mails, ongoing initiatives, and book clubs and such.

 It has all paid off, which is nice.
 But don’t think it gets easier because you have a big publishing house behind you now!
-I’m constantly struggling with the balance between marketing, family, and writing my next book.
+I’m constantly struggling with the balance between marketing, family, and writing my next book. it makes you always want to find a way to upgrade your lead generation process, to find some way to continue that outreach and get your writing into the right hands.
 I’m sure you’ll do fine, Amanda, but if you think having a publisher behind you will free you up to write all the time, I respectfully suggest that you may be mistaken.
 I have a feeling you will be working just as hard, if not harder, on your new books as you did on your previous ones.
 Because I think you will agree with the truth of a fortune cookie I once received: He who has a thing to sell and goes and whispers in a well, is not as apt to get the dollars as he who climbs a tree and hollers!”

 — Garth Stein, author of The Art of Racing in the Rain [HarperCollins], now 94 weeks on the New York Times bestsellers list, and more than 1.5 million copies sold to date in hardcover and paperback, also How Evan Broke His Head, and Raven Stole the Moon